multiscale/muscle3/README.rst

 Legal
 =====

-MUSCLE 3 is Copyright 2018 University of Amsterdam, Brunel University, and Netherlands eScience Center.
+MUSCLE 3 is Copyright 2018 University of Amsterdam and Netherlands eScience Center.
 It is licensed under the Apache License 2.0.

 Contributing